Quick Summary

 • API Knowledge: Since headless relies heavily on APIs, you should have a solid understanding of how to interact with REST API, as well as GraphQL for content retrieval and management.

-• Frontend frameworks understanding: Experience with JavaScript frameworks, like Angular, Vue.js, and React, is crucial.
+• Frontend frameworks understanding: Experience with JavaScript frameworks such as Angular, Vue.js, and React is crucial.
 All are primary tools to build a decoupled frontend.

 • Proper hosting setup: Although you can still host the backend on traditional hosting platforms, the frontend usually requires separate hosting.
-Make sure your provider supports the modern stack of technologies you have in mind.
+Make sure your provider supports the modern technology stack you have in mind.

 • Revised client onboarding: You may want to take a fresh look at the onboarding process and revise it as needed for the new product.